dabeaz/curio/docs/devel.rst

             cond.notify()
             ...

-As of this writing, Curio can synchronize with an ``RLock``, but reentrancy is not supported--that is nested ``abide()`` calls on the same lock won't work correctly.
+As of this writing, Curio can synchronize with an ``RLock``, but full reentrancy is not supported--that is nested ``abide()`` calls on the same lock won't work correctly.
 This limitation may be lifted in a future version.

 ``abide()`` also works with operations involving events.
 For example, here is how you wait for an event::